DimitrieStoica/anotherstoic.github.io/data-structures/trees/README.md

 - the value held by a node’s right child is >= to its value
 - used to eliminate parts of the search base for a more efficient search

-## Balanced vs. Unbalanced
+### Balanced vs. Unbalanced Tree
+- the absolute difference between left subtree height and right subtree height cannot be greater than 1

+### **Complete Binary Tree**
-1. **Complete Binary Tree**: every level of the tree is fully filled, except for perhaps the last level (always left to right)
+- every level of the tree is fully filled, except for perhaps the last level (always left to right)

 > It can be represented as an array: Parent position n -> Children 2n+1 & Children 2n+2

+### **Full Binary Tree**
-2. **Full Binary Tree**: every node has zero or two children - no nodes with only one children
+- every node has zero or two children - no nodes with only one children

+### **Perfect Binary Tree**
-3. **Perfect Binary Tree**: both full and complete - all leaf nodes are at the same level
+- both full and complete - all leaf nodes are at the same level

 ## Time complexity of operations